CHOUR - Watch adjuster / chronocomparator RM1

-Here, no hesitation, use the Watch-o-Scope schematic.
+Here, no hesitation, use the schematic proposed by http://www.watchoscope.com/amplifier.html but with some improvements (see below).
 It is very suitable and inexpensive.

 However, it has the disadvantage of requiring a voltage of 9V while the watch adjuster is powered via the USB socket of its microcontroller and therefore has only 5V.